-He also manages Gurafiku, a website dedicated to the history of Japanese graphic design and is a graduate student at the School of the Art Institute of Chicago studying arts administration and policy.
+He is the founder of Gurafiku, a website on the history of Japanese graphic design and is currently a graduate student at the School of the Art Institute of Chicago studying arts administration and cultural policy.

 Art Institute of Chicago

 Exhibition graphics and promotional design for renowned art museum, the Art Institute of Chicago.

 Working for the Minneapolis College of Art and Design’s in-house design studio to create exhibition graphics, catalogues, and publications.